Shalimov/ISSchemaTools/README.md

 	t.traverse(someObject, callback);
 ```

-The first param should be an object.
+>   The first param should be an object.
-The second param should be a callback function which will be invoked on each node of object
+>   The second param should be a callback function which will be invoked on each node of object
 ___

-#####	Example
+#####	Example:

 ```javascript
 	/*